 Every now and then, business owners and entrepreneurs will have to travel for business.
 Organizing a trip can already be stressful as it is, and even more so for someone who needs to run a company.
 There is a lot of research involved, as well as budgeting, multiple bookings (of flights, accommodations, other modes of transportation), and more.

-Tip: Let your VA know ahead of time what budget you’re working with, the area you’re staying, and other details regarding your trip.
-Your VA may also be handling your schedule, but it helps to be specific and certain, and avoids misunderstandings.
+Pro Tip: Let your VA know ahead of time what budget you’re working with, the area you’re staying, and other details regarding your trip.
+Your VA may also be handling your schedule, but it helps to be specific and certain to avoid misunderstandings.